-4.5 Research work in USA
+4.6 Research work in the USA

-4.5.1 STEP-NC Related Research in the Intelligent Systems Division at NIST
+4.6.1 STEP-NC-related research in the Intelligent Systems Division at NIST.
+The Vertical Workstation System (Kramer and Jun 1986), a feature-based system for piece-part machining, was developed at NIST in the 1980s.
+This was followed by an intensive investigation of machining feature issues (Kramer 1994) and the definition of a library of Material Removal Shape Element Volumes (MRSEVs)

-The Vertical Workstation System [42], a feature-based system for piece-part machining, was developed at NIST in the 1980's.
-This was followed by an intensive investigation of machining feature issues [45] and the definition of a library of Material Removal Shape Element Volumes (MRSEVs) [46] based on the features library originally developed by the STEP Form Features committee.
-An automated programming system using six types of input data in STEP Part 21 files [44] was developed in 1991 that was able to generate NC code for machining parts whose features were from a subset of the feature types in the MRSEV library.
+(Kramer 1992) based on the features library originally developed by the STEP Form Features committee.
+An automated programming system using six types of input data in STEP Part 21 files (Kramer 1991) was developed in 1991 that was able to generate NC code for machining parts whose features were from a subset of the feature types in the MRSEV library.

-Building on this earlier work, toward the end of 1990's, a Feature-Based Control System was developed [43] in the NIST Intelligent Systems Division (ISD).
-This grew by the addition of inspection and a major restructuring into the Feature-Based Inspection and Control System (FBICS) [47,50].
-FBICS is a hierarchical control system conforming to the Real Time Control System (RCS) architecture [47,48,49,50].
+Building on this earlier work, toward the end of 1990s, a Feature-Based Control System was developed (Kramer and Proctor 1996) in the NIST Intelligent Systems Division (ISD).
+This grew by the addition of inspection and a major restructuring into the Feature-Based Inspection and Control System (FBICS) (Kramer et al. 2001, 2004).
+FBICS is a hierarchical control system conforming to the Real Time Control System (RCS) architecture (Kramer et al. 1998, 2000, 2001, 2004).
 One of the main purposes of FBICS is to test the usability of STEP methods and models.
 FBICS and other ISD STEP-based systems described below rely heavily on the capabilities for handling EXPRESS schemas and STEP Part 21 files provided by ST-Developer from STEP Tools, Inc.

 The two principal capabilities of FBICS are to generate process plans automatically at each level of a control hierarchy and to execute the plans in order to make and/or inspect piece parts.
 In FBICS, information models built in EXPRESS are used for all types of data (except machining and inspection programs) and data files are in STEP Part 21 format.
-This includes models of (1) cutting tool catalogue and inventory, (2) process plans, (3) shape of workpiece before machining, (4) intended shape of workpiece after machining, (5) fixture, (6) machining features, (7) setup data (8) user preferences for system behaviour, (9) executable operations, and (10) rules for selecting feed, speed, stepover, pass depth, and coolant usage.
+This includes models of (1) cutting tool catalogue and inventory, (2) process plans, (3) shape of workpiece before machining, (4) intended shape of workpiece after machining, (5) fixture, (6) machining features, (7) setup data, (8) user preferences for system behaviour, (9) executable operations, and (10) rules for selecting feed, speed, stepover, pass depth, and coolant usage.
 Machining features, workpieces, and fixtures are represented using the STEP AP 224 ARM.
-An EXPRESS schema for ALPS (A Language for Process Specification [11]) is used for process planning.
+An EXPRESS schema for ALPS (A Language for Process Specification; Catron and Ray 1991) is used for process planning.
 Ad hoc EXPRESS schemas are used for user preferences, set-up descriptions, shop and workstation operations, and tool usage rules.

-FBICS exists both as (1) a stand-alone system using minimally functional controllers but fully functional planners, with simulated inspection or machining (figure 18), and (2) as part of three loosely integrated systems using the same planners but more fully functional controllers with graphically simulated inspection, actual inspection, and actual machining.
-Machine tools that have been run using FBICS include a 3-axis "mini-mill" machining centre, a Bridgeport 3-axis machining centre, a hexapod machining centre and a Cordax coordinate measuring machine.
-To integrate FBICS with actual machines, it has been necessary only to replace the "Task2" process of figure 18 with the control process of an actual machine and to make minor changes in the protocol for interprocess communication.
+FBICS exists both (1) as a stand-alone system using minimally functional controllers but fully functional planners, with simulated inspection or machining (figure 18), and (2) as part of three loosely integrated systems using the same planners but more fully functional controllers with graphically simulated inspection, actual inspection, and actual machining.
+Machine tools that have been run using FBICS include a three-axis 'mini-mill' machining centre, a Bridgeport three-axis machining centre, a hexapod machining centre and a Cordax coordinate measuring machine.
+To integrate FBICS with actual machines, it has been necessary only to replace the 'Task2' process of figure 18 with the control process of an actual machine and to make minor changes in the protocol for interprocess communication.